The Clergy Health and Well-being Service

-If any individual needs help and support from Frances, there are three ways in which this request can be made.
-Each is designed to ensure that her workload is manageable and that, if necessary, other more appropriate help can be offered first.
+If any individual needs help and support from the Co-ordinator, there are three ways in which this request can be made.
+Each is designed to ensure that the workload is manageable and that, if necessary, other more appropriate help can be offered first.

 A Request can be made:

 - By the individual themselves directly to the Co-ordinator.